How to Get Your Florida Drivers License

-Getting your Florida learners permit can be overwhelming.
+Getting your Florida drivers license can be overwhelming.
 That’s why I Drive Safely put together this how-to guide to make sure you know every necessary step on the way to your Florida drivers license.

 STEP 1 – Pass Our First-Time Florida Learners Permit Course

-Your path to earning your Florida learners permit starts here.
+Your path to earning your Florida drivers license starts here.
 Our simple 4- hour course makes Florida drivers ed easy and fun.

 STEP 2 – Apply for Your Florida Learners Permit